hujhax/austin-improv-wiki/Nancy Lyon.md

 |Years	=	2010-Present
 }}

-**Nancy Lyon** is an improv performer.
+**Nancy Lyon** is an improv and sketch performer.

 ## History
-Nancy is an improviser and sketch performer.
+Nancy has enjoyed performing at Coldtowne Theatre, The Hideout Theatre, Salvage Vanguard Theatre, The Institution, and in Frontera Fest 2012.

 ## Troupes
 * [[BatShyt Crazy]]